fiberplane/providers/CONTRIBUTING.md

 pushing.
 In addition, we use `cargo clippy` to detect common issues with the code itself.

+## Documentation

+Be careful editing any of the `README.md` files directly.
+Some contain `<!-- cargo-rdme start/end -->` directives, in which case you should follow these instructions to update those blocks:

+- Make modifications to `<crate>/src/lib.rs`
+- Make sure `cargo-rdme` is installed: `cargo install cargo-rdme`
+- Run `cargo-rdme` in the crate folder where you wish to update the README.

 ## References

 This document was adapted from the contribution guidelines for